mdrra-dev/Megas/README.md

-Multi-omics and clinical analysis suite for federated learning for Multi-Drug Resistance Rheumatoid Arthritis.
+Multi-omics and clinical analysis suite for federated learning of Multi-Drug Resistance Rheumatoid Arthritis.